ScryEngineering/scrygroup.com/content/tutorial-pages/2018-06-18/cpython-lists-cache-locality.md

     - implementation-details
     - numpy
 contentType: "tutorial"
+callToActionText: "Have you got a project that requires in depth knowledge of implementation details?
+Or do you have a topic about Python internals you would like to see a post about?
+We'd love to hear about it so fill in the form below with some details."
+hideCallToAction: false
 ---

 The other day I got asked what the cache locality of lists in CPython was and how the lists are layed out in memory.
 Because I always tend to use contiguous memory whenever this is an issue I hadn't looked into it until now.